maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 </figure>

-To communicate orders, we use the classical I²C, meaning we have a data and a clock lines.
+To communicate orders, we use the classical I²C, meaning we have data and clock lines.
 The clock is set by the master.

-The master receives some orders through the Serial communication (either directly through a terminal or a Python script).
+The master receives some orders through Serial communication (either directly through a terminal or a Python script).
 If the orders are for him, then he does them, otherwise, he will broadcast the message over I²C (address first, followed by the message).
 The receiving node will then be able to acknowledge the message and reply if necessary.

 Several orders can be defined using this syntax that we developed.

 `address:port=value`

-First, we specify the adress (i.e. the node) that we want to talk to.
+First, we specify the address (i.e. the node) that we want to talk to.
 Then, we specify the port, i.e. the value that we want to set for this node.
 For the moment, this can be either 0 for the position and 1 for the movement speed.
 Finally, we specify the value.

 For example:

 - `1:1:200` Will set the speed of the second node to 200steps/second.
-- `0:0:100` Will ask the first node (the master) to move to the position equal to a 100 steps from its initial position.
+- `0:0:100` Will ask the first node (the master) to move to the position equal to 100 steps from its initial position.

 The I²C communication protocol can be seen on the oscilloscope and has been tested up to 30cm of wire length, at 100kHz: